The Divergent Series: Allegiant: Plot

-Evelyn re-closes Chicago's wall, and puts Jeanine's coup supporters on trial for their lives.
-Johanna turns her back on this, and is followed by many newly christened Allegiants.
+Evelyn re-closes Chicago's wall, and puts Jeanine's supporters on trial for plotting a coup.
+Johanna turns her back on this and is followed by many newly christened Allegiants.
 Tris and Four free Caleb and escape over the wall with Tori, Christina, and Peter.
 Edgar leads Factionless guards to catch them, killing Tori.

-Edgar catches them in the wastelands, but unknown soldiers with advanced technology rescue the group.
+Edgar catches them in the wastelands, but soldiers with advanced technology rescue the group.
+They are taken to a city of advanced technology hidden behind a cloaking shield and the headquarters of the Bureau of Genetic Welfare.

-The group is taken to the Bureau of Genetic Welfare, a city of advanced technology hidden behind a cloaking shield.
-Society's problems were caused by some people tampering with their offspring's genes to give them advantages, but this led to the Purity Wars that destroyed most of the planet.
-The genetically "pure" (as compared to those with gene modifications, the "damaged") created the Bureau and its series of experiments, located in isolated ruined cities, in an attempt to trigger a naturally pure genome; Tris is the first to show the desired outcome.
+The Bureau's leader, David, explains that society tried to fix human issues through genetic tampering, which sparked the Purity Wars that ravaged the planet.
+The Bureau has been experimenting on people to develop individuals with a naturally pure genome in isolated ruined cities.
+Tris is the first genetically pure individual to achieve the desired outcome.

-Caleb and Peter are assigned to surveillance teams that remotely monitor Chicago, while Christina and Four are assigned to train under Nita in the military.
-Matthew brings Tris to David, the leader of the Bureau, who gives Tris a device that allows her to view her mother's memories.
-She sees that her mother was rescued from the wastelands as a child, then volunteered to join the Chicago experiment.
-Caleb warns Four and Tris of the conflict in Chicago between Allegiants and Factionless.
-Tris agrees to help David to continue the experiment if he asks the council to intervene in the fighting.
+Caleb and Peter monitor Chicago remotely, while Christina and Four train with Nita.
+Matthew brings Tris to David, the Bureau leader, who gives her a device to view her mother's memories.
+She learns her mother was rescued as a child and volunteered for the Chicago experiment.
+Caleb warns Four and Tris about the conflict between Allegiants and Factionless.
+Tris agrees to help David with the experiment if he asks the council to intervene.

 During a military rescue mission to a wasteland village, Four realizes that the Bureau is kidnapping children and wiping their memories.
 He attempts to warn Tris of the Bureau's intentions, but David interrupts them.
 Four urges Tris to return with him to end the bloodshed, but she decides to go with David, who agrees to return Four to Chicago with Matthew and some Bureau soldiers.

-En route, Matthew quietly warns Four that David has ordered his death.
+On the way, Matthew warns Four that David ordered his death.
 Four kills the soldiers, but the transport crashes.
-Matthew gives Four a device to allow passage through the cloaking shield.
-Matthew returns to the Bureau — and warns Tris.

-Tris disagrees with the council's actions, saying that pure versus damaged is no better than the Chicago Factions, and chastises their refusal to stop the violence in Chicago.
-The council reveals that David, not them, has full authority over Chicago.
-David tells her that he intends to reinforce the Factions.
+Matthew gives him a device to pass through the cloaking shield while returning to the Bureau and warns Tris.
+Disagreeing with the council, Tris states that pure versus damaged is no better than the Chicago Factions.
+She criticizes them for not stopping the violence.
+The council reveals that David has full authority over Chicago and intends to reinforce the Factions.